CanaceWong/NotaBene/README.md

 4. Add in code snippets where users can copy and paste chunks of code into an entry.
 In these snippets, key words would change colour like they do in Ruby, JavaScript etc.

 ## Conclusion
-As a team we faced several challenges while creating NotaBene - from an unfamiliar dev environment and learning a new language as we were building the app.
+As a team we faced several challenges while creating NotaBene, from working in an unfamiliar dev environment to learning a new language as we were building the app.
 Overall we are happy with our product.
 It works, is secure, is user friendly and is a useful product which will be of benefit to students from any disciple/level of learning.